sli/autotable/README.md

 # Autotable

 An in-development datatable for Elm.
 The code is going to be a bit bad for a while but the functionality should work as advertised regardless.
-Strong types are great.

 ## Features